graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Let {streamFieldGroup} be the result of {GetStreamFieldGroup(fieldGroup)}.
 - Repeat the following steps:
   - Let {itemPath} be {path} with {currentIndex} appended.
-  - Let {streamItems} be a new Stream Items Record.
-  - Let {id} be the corresponding entry on {streamItems}.
+  - Let {id} be an identifier unique to this execution.
   - Let {parentIds} be an empty list.
   - If {currentParent} is a Deferred Grouped Field Set Record.
     - Let {deferredFragments} be the corresponding entry on {currentParent}.